lcsrodriguez/intro-ml-assignment/README.md

 ## Introduction

+This Git repo is the central point of all the resources used for the final project of the course **Introduction to Machine Learning** from *University of Bologna/Alma-Mater Studiorum*.

 In order to run the program or interact with the several code blocks, please execute the following commands :

 ```bash